Las Piedras, Uruguay

 Las Piedras is a city in the Canelones Department of Uruguay.
 As of the census of 2011, it is the seventh most populated city of the country.

-Las Piedras is also the name of the municipality to which the city belongs.
+It gives the name to the municipality to which it belongs.

 Geography

 The city is located on the east side of Route 5, 2.5 km north of the border with Montevideo Department.
 Bordering La Paz to the south and Montevideo to the southeast, it belongs to the wider metropolitan area of Montevideo.
-The stream Arroyo de las Piedras flows by the city.
+The streams Arroyo Colorado and Arroyo de las Piedras flows by the city.

 Climate

 The climate in this area is characterized by hot, humid summers and generally mild to cool winters.
 According to the Köppen Climate Classification system, Las Piedras has a humid subtropical climate, abbreviated "Cfa" on climate maps.

 History

 Las Piedras was founded in 1744 under the name "San Isidro".

 On May 18, 1811 the Uruguayan independence leader don José Gervasio Artigas led patriot forces to victory against Spain at the Battle of Las Piedras.
 While not the definitive event in the country's independence process, it marked a significant step towards the eventual establishment of an independent Uruguay.

 It had acquired the status of "Pueblo" (village) before the Independence of Uruguay.
 Its status was elevated to "Ciudad" (city) on 15 May 1925 by the Act of Ley Nº 7.837.